-Tracee Ellis Ross Relaxes In Her Kitchen Wearing A Leopard Dress And High Heels For Throwback Instagram Post
+Tracee Ellis Ross Relaxes In Her Kitchen Wearing A Leopard-Print Dress & Heels For Throwback Instagram Post

-Tracee Ellis Ross shared several sultry posts with her 8.1 million Instagram followers on Sunday, May 24.
+Tracee Ellis Ross shared a couple of sultry snapshots with her 8.1 million Instagram followers on Sunday, May 24.
 The actress posted two photos of herself relaxing at home.
-In the photos, Ross is in her kitchen and decided to pose on her white counter.
-Her kitchen was filled with a cabinet full of dishes, an array of cookbooks and several windows.
+In the images, Ross was in her kitchen and posed on her white countertop.

-Ross had her legs crossed and stretched out on the counter while wearing Christian Louboutin Mary Jane heels in the first snap.
-The black shoes appeared to have a leather texture and glistened in the photos.
-She wore a brown leopard wrap dress that fell past her thighs.
-Her dress had a deep split towards the middle, revealing her legs and thighs.
-While one leg was slightly heightened in the snap, the other one was resting flat on the counter.
-Ross looked at the camera while she was drinking something out of a wine glass.
+In the first snap, she had her ankles crossed and legs stretched out while wearing Christian Louboutin high heels.
+The black shoes appeared to have a patent leather finish that glistened in the pic.
+She wore a brown leopard-print wrap dress that was pulled up a bit, revealing her legs and thighs.
+While one knee was slightly bent, the other one was resting flat on the counter.
+Ross looked at the camera while she drank out of a wine glass.

-For her second photo, Ross decided to go with another angle.
-This time, she placed both of her feet into her kitchen sink.
-She kept her dress’ split open as her knees were in the air.
-The top half of Ross’ dress is long-sleeved and covered her chest and stomach.
-As she’s posing, her fans can see that the gown fitted loosely on her body.
-Her sleeves were shown hanging slightly away from Ross’ arm as she held the wine glass in her hand.
-The actress looked at the camera while pouting in the Instagram share.
+For her second photo, she placed both of her feet in her kitchen sink.
+Both knees were bent, so her dress rode up to reveal even more of her thighs.
+Ross’ dress was long-sleeved and modestly covered her chest and stomach.
+As she posed, her fans could see that the gown fit loosely on her body.
+The actress looked at the camera while wearing a serious expression.

 In addition to her exquisite outfit choice, Ross accessorized her look in a perfect way.
-She added gold earrings that dropped to her shoulders.
-To highlight the earrings, she pulled all of her signature curls into a sleek bun.
-With her hair away from her face, Ross was able to show off her glowing skin and makeup.
-For her makeup look, she decided to keep it simple.
-Her eyebrows appeared to be filled in and she wore a bright, red lipstick in both of her photos.
+She added gold earrings that hung to her shoulders.
+She pulled all of her signature curls into a sleek bun so that her earrings weren’t hidden.
+With her hair away from her face, Ross was also able to show off her glowing skin and glam.
+For her makeup application, she decided to keep it simple.
+Her eyebrows appeared to be filled in and she wore a bright red lipstick.

-The Black-ish star’s photos were well received by many of her fans.
-Shortly after posting, more than 140,000 users liked Ross’ photos.
-Additionally, she received over 1,000 comments under her post.
+The Black-ish star’s photos were well-received by many of her fans.
+Shortly after posting, more than 140,000 users liked the update.
+Additionally, she received over 1,000 comments.

 “Those loubous are killer mama,” one fan shared.

-“I see that thigh playing peek a boo with me,” another one noticed.
+“I see that thigh playing peek a boo with me,” another person noticed.

 “Extremely mesmerizing!!!” a third user exclaimed.